dokku/dokku/docs/networking/proxies/traefik.md

 - If no `http:80` mapping is found, the first `http` port mapping is used for http requests.
 - If no `https:443` mapping is found, the first `https` port mapping is used for https requests.
 - If no `https` mapping is found, the container port from `http:80` will be used for https requests.
-- Requests are routed as soon as the container is running and passing healthchecks.
+- Requests are routed as soon as the container is running, before Dokku's healthchecks have passed.
 - Readiness healthchecks defined in `app.json` with a `path` property are automatically transformed into Traefik healthcheck labels.

 ### Healthchecks

 When an app has a readiness healthcheck defined in its `app.json` file with a `path` property, Dokku automatically generates Traefik healthcheck labels.
-These labels configure Traefik to perform health checks on the container before routing traffic to it.
+These labels configure Traefik to periodically check each container and stop routing traffic to containers that fail the check.
+Traefik considers a new container healthy until its first check fails, so requests may reach a container before its first check runs.

 The following `app.json` healthcheck properties are mapped to Traefik labels: